Skip to main content

 accountTrackingIndicates whether account tracking is enabled for the mandate.
 Account tracking is the ability for the customer's account to be tracked for up to 10 days.
 As soon as money comes into the account, the collection will be resubmitted.Boolean

 amountAdjustmentFrequencyThe frequency at which adjustment of the instalment amount can occur.
-Values can either be "never", "quarterly","biannually",annually", "repo".
+This can be either "never", "quarterly", "biannually", annually", or "repo".
 If this is "never" or "repo", adjustmentAmount and adjustmentRate can be omitted.String

 adjustmentAmountThe value that the instalment amount can be adjusted by.
 This can be a negative value.Number